0xJs/RedTeaming_CheatSheet/windows-ad/Domain-Privilege-Escalation.md

 ### GenericWrite - Shadow Credentials
 - Write Key Credentials to the `msDS-KeyCredentialLink` attribute.
 Request TGT and Extract NTLM hash.
 - Possible to use for persistence since password change doesn't affect the attribute
+- Requirements
+   - Domain must have Active Directory Certificate Services and Certificate Authority configured.
+   - Domain must have at least one DC running with Windows Server 2016 that supports PKINIT.

 ### Windows
 #### Add shadow credentials